greg-js/clg/README.md

 # clg - command line goodness

 I love static site generators.
 I also love the command line.
-With this project, I aim to make the former a smoother experience on the latter.
+This project offers a set of useful command-line tools for developers, maintainers and writers of statically generated websites.

 ![example](./docs/example.gif)

 ## tl;dr

-- `clg` only works in directories that are checked into `git` (it's fine if your git repo is local-only) and are associated with a static site generator.

-- `clg edit` gives you a menu with all markdown (configuration possible) in the project's `source` directories (again, configuration possible)
+- `clg edit` gives you a menu with all markdown files in the project's `source` directories (see below for configuration)

-- Select a file to open it in your `$EDITOR`.
+- Select a file in the menu (arrows or vim-style `j`/`k`) to open it in your `$EDITOR`.
 If you don't have an `$EDITOR` environment variable or run your query with `-g`/`--gui`, it'll open in a GUI editor instead

-- `clg new` drops a new file into a pre-configured folder, fills it with some metadata and then opens it in your `$EDITOR` or GUI editor.
-See below for configuration.
+- `clg new` drops a new file into a pre-configured folder, fills it with some metadata and then opens it in your `$EDITOR` or GUI editor

-- Configuration is set by adding command line options or dropping a `.clg.json` file in your project root dir (see below for examples)
+- Configuration is set by adding command line options or dropping a `.clg.json` file in your project root dir

-- Filter your clg queries with regular expressions like this: `clg edit search term`.
+- Filter your `clg` queries with regular expressions like this: `clg edit search term`.
 Now only articles will pop up in the menu that contain `/search/` and `/term/`.
 Wrap the search in double quotes to do a search for `/search term/` instead.

 - Run a search query with the `-k` or `--apropos` flag to scan your posts' contents instead of just the titles/paths

+## Requirements

+- Node v0.12 or above.
+- npm v2.15 or above.
+- A project checked into `git` (just locally is fine) with statically generated content

 ## Installation